naeimzarei/fashionxproject/README.md

 ## Project Concept

 ### Summary
-A page will be created for Influencers to login to fashionxproject, load their profile, accept the Terms and Conditions, and continue to a page where they are prompted with the option to upload their fashion content.
-The goal is for the Influencers to appeal to shoppers with similar body dimensions by providing the brand and link to the clothing via a post on the fashionxproject website.
+A page will be created for Influencers to login to shoperherlook, load their profile, accept the Terms and Conditions, and continue to a page where they are prompted with the option to upload their fashion content.
+The goal is for the Influencers to appeal to shoppers with similar body dimensions by providing the brand and link to the clothing via a post on the shopherlook website.
 The program is designed to work on both mobile and desktop browsers, which means it will be a web app.

 ### Tweet
->#fashionxproject is all about body positivity and is centered around you, your body, and your fashion interests!
+>#shopherlook is all about body positivity and is centered around you, your body, and your fashion interests!

 ## User Stories
 All user stories documented under [deliverables/user-stories](deliverables/user-stories).